espressif/idf-eclipse-plugin/README.md

 # Configuring CMake Toolchain
 We now need to tell CDT which toolchain to use when building the project.
 This will pass the required arguments to CMake when generating the Ninja files.

-* Navigate to “C/C++  -> “CMake” preference page
+1. Navigate to `C/C++` > `CMake` preference page
-* Click `Add..` and this will launch the New CMake Toolchain configuration dialog
+1. Click `Add...` and this will launch the New CMake Toolchain configuration dialog
-* Browse CMake toolchain `Path`.
+1. Browse CMake toolchain `Path`.
 Example: `/Users/user-name/esp/esp-idf/tools/cmake/toolchain-esp32.cmake`
-* Select GCC Xtensa Toolchain compiler from the drop-down list.
+1. Select GCC Xtensa Toolchain compiler from the drop-down list.
 Example: `esp32 xtensa /Users/user-name/esp/xtensa-esp32-elf/bin/xtensa-esp32-elf-gcc`

 > **NOTE:**  Eclipse CDT has a bug in saving the toolchain preferences, hence it's recommended to restart Eclipse before we move further configuring the launch target.